portmind/armenian-ocr/README.md

 ## Installation

-First clone the repository then run the following commands
+First clone the repository then run the following commands.
+The code is tested on Python 3.8.
 ```bash
 cd armenian-ocr
 pip3 install .